AlexPerathoner/SparkleReleaseTest/README.md

 - [x] /release command triggers action and release
 - [ ] signing not working
 - [x] update version in project
+- [ ] if MR failed, don't release new version
+- [ ] if MR failed, downgrade version in project

 ## Important links